KePlast Smart Movement

 • Plastics

-The KePlast Smart Movement, a simple AI assistant, finds the most suitable mold position during the whole movement duration and ensures the highest movement accuracy of an injection molding machine´s mold without using an expensive method of active braking.
+The KePlast Smart Movement, is a simple AI assistant that ensures the highest movement accuracy of an injection molding machine´s mold without using an expensive method of active braking.

 Position accuracy is an essential characteristic of any injection molding process, and here applies, the more constant the position, the more constant the process.
 Not to mention that many processes have an integrated take-out robot, which requires the molds always to have the same position to take out and further process the parts.